-- Top of the Rock is a six-level observatory atop the Art Deco skyscraper, 30 Rockefeller Plaza
+- Top of the Rock is a six-level observatory atop the Art Deco 30 Rockefeller Plaza

 - The upper decks are 850 feet above street level

-- Views include some of the city’s most prominent landmarks from the Chrysler Building to the Brooklyn Bridge and from Central Park to the Hudson and East Rivers
+- Views include some of the city’s most prominent landmarks from the Chrysler Building to the Brooklyn Bridge; from Central Park to the Hudson and East Rivers

-- Deck was originally designed to evoke the upper decks of a 1930s grand ocean liner, outfitted with deck chairs, goose-neck fixtures, and large air conditioning vents intended to look like the stacks on a ship’s deck
+- Originally designed to evoke the upper decks of a 1930s grand ocean liner, the observation deck was outfitted with deck chairs, goose-neck fixtures, and large air conditioning vents intended to look like the stacks on a ship’s deck

-The timed-ticket system eliminates the aggravation of long waits in line, and even allows you to time your visit to include the time of day that most appeals to you.
+The timed-ticket system eliminates the aggravation of waiting on line and even allows you to select the time of day that most appeals to you.
 Want to enjoy great views of Central Park and see New York City's waterways?
 Plan to visit during the day.
 Want to see the sunset?
 Buy your ticket for about 30 minutes before sunset.
 Want to experience the sparkle of New York City at night?
 Plan to come after dinner.

-Personally, I think the experience at Top of the Rock beats out the Empire State Building Observatory.
-It's far less crowded, and the timed ticketing can save you a ton of time.
+If you have to choose between Top of the Rock and the Empire State Building Observatory, you may want to prioritize the former, as it's far less crowded and the timed ticketing can save you a ton of time.
 In addition, the views of Central Park are fantastic and you can actually see the Empire State Building.
-While the Top of the Rock isn't as high as the Empire State Building, you feel closer to the other buildings from the Top of the Rock.
+Although the Top of the Rock isn't as high as the Empire State Building, you feel closer to other buildings.

 - If you arrive shortly before sunset, you can enjoy both the day and night views